Cambridge Net Zero Action Plan

 Equity and Resilience Badges

-Every 5-years the city will evaluate and review the Net Zero Action Plan.
-As part of the most recent review, which was adopted in January 2023, City Staff assessed NZAP actions to ensure the plan's benefits and burdens were equally distributed.
-As a result of the review, actions were updated and the overlap between implementation and cross-cutting themes was taken into consideration.
-These themes were equity and resiliency.
+Key themes in the NZAP are equity and resiliency, energy resilience, and the renewable thermal energy transition.
 Each of these themes was carefully considered when thinking through possible adjustments.
-Continuously reflecting upon these issues allowed us to create actions that work to enhance a fair and just clean energy transition, improve resiliency in the community, and have in place resources to implement this plan.
+Continuously reflecting upon these issues allowed us to create actions that work to enhance a fair and just clean energy transition, improve resiliency in the community, and have resources in place to implement this plan.

 These badges seen in each Action Area overview indicate that the actions covered bring resilience and equity opportunities to Cambridge.